 - The principles of design

 I would be surprised if anyone was disappointed in this book.
 All specialist terms are explained, and the captions are superb.
-As you might have guessed, I spent a LOT of time Googling after reading The Theory of Fashion Design, desperately searching for any other fashion book that I felt spoke my language and presented design in a meaningful, accessible way.
+As you might have guessed, I spent a LOT of time Googling after reading The Theory of Fashion Design.
+I was desperately searching for any other fashion book that I felt spoke my language and presented design in a meaningful, accessible way.
 After waiting months to get my hands on this book, I was very excited to see if it was worth the money and time.
 It absolutely was!

 One thing I particularly like is the inclusion of fashion illustration techniques; knitwear gets some attention on p.122.
 If you are a self-taught illustrator, it can be very difficult to access good books on technique; there is no substitute for taking a class – as for any practical subject – but it’s always handy to have some good reference books.
-This is where Stecker’s depth of knowledge really shines; she’s included sound advice on how to use art materials, right down to the different ways you can hold a drawing pencil.
+This is where Stecker’s depth of knowledge really shines.
+She’s included sound advice on how to use art materials, right down to the different ways you can hold a drawing pencil.

-Contextualisation is a great strength of the Fashion Design Manual 2.
-There is enough information for the reader to make a decent start on their own before deciding on what to do or who to contact next.
-The clarity of Stecker’s diagrams and words make a large and detailed book accessible and engaging.
-As she puts it, “Everyone wears clothing; not everyone wears fashion” (Stecker 2009: vii).
-That sentence alone reeled me right in!
-And again, the versatility or potential to get a lot of mileage out of one basic idea is emphasised (see image above right, again utilising the “twin” approach, to show the effect of different style lines and stripes).
+The versatility or potential to get a lot of mileage out of one basic idea is emphasised.
+(See image above right, again utilising the “twin” approach, to show the effect of different style lines and stripes).
 I would only add, based on my own professional practice, that this versatility is one of my best protections against burnout or ‘running out of ideas’.
-It means that you can design with more depth and empathy, which leads to more evergreen work that can be styled according to the wearer’s wishes. if you’re like me, and don’t design trend-led items, this working practice is invaluable.
+It means that you can design with more depth and empathy.
+This leads to more evergreen work that can be styled according to the wearer’s wishes.
+If you’re like me, and don’t design trend-led items, this working practice is invaluable.

 Final thoughts and how to source the books

-Unfortunately, I cannot connect either of these books to my Bookshop page, but you can find Helen L. Brockman’s book second-hand (no ISBN, but an internet search will do nicely), and Pamela Stecker’s book now has limited availability.
+However, you can find Helen L. Brockman’s book second-hand (no ISBN, but an internet search will do nicely), and Pamela Stecker’s book now has limited availability.
 I bought mine direct from the publisher, Palgrave MacMillan (this was the cheapest option, at least when I bought it); or you can get a used copy of the first edition of the Fashion Design Manual (ISBN: 978-0732907167.
 The ISBN for the Fashion Design Manual 2 is 978-1-4202-5606-2.).
 The main difference between the two editions concerns the industry information; the design tuition is mostly the same, but some of the diagrams have changed.

-Please note that the link to ‘buy now’ from the Imageworks website, Stecker’s company, does not work, so if you cannot get a second-hand copy, contact the publisher directly.
+Please note that the link to ‘buy now’ from the Imageworks website, Stecker’s company, does not work.
+So if you cannot get a second-hand copy, contact the publisher directly.

 Those look like really interesting and informative books!